www42/aztraining/PointToSiteVpn-Supplement/README.md

 Gateway, PC

 ## Overview
-There are four exercises in this Lab:
+There are five exercises in this Lab:

 | | |
 |-|-|